marcguyer/marcguyer.github.io/content/about.md

 In 2009, as a cofounder of [SproutBox](http://sproutbox.com), I founded [GetCheddar, Inc](https://www.getcheddar.com).

 Since founding GetCheddar (formerly CheddarGetter), I have remained focused as CTO and Full Stack Architect.
-Cheddar was the first of it's kind to offer a true software-as-a-service recurring billing and payments platform with fully automated merchant self-signup and self-service.
+Cheddar is the first of it's kind to offer a true software-as-a-service recurring billing and payments platform with fully automated merchant self-signup and self-service.
 Cheddar specializes in providing usage tracking and billing for web application subscriptions.

 The Cheddar platform was initially written in PHP5 and Zend Framework version 1.
 Initially hosted on the Rackspace Cloud, the entire environment was soon migrated to a proprietary PCI-compliant environment.
-The hosting environment migration resulted in zerod downtime.
+The hosting environment migration resulted in zero downtime.
 Later the codebase was migrated to PHP7 and Zend Framework 2.
 Most recently, it was rewritten as a pure REST API on Zend Expressive with OAuth2.
 I wrote 99% of the code.

 ### The Future